getodk/briefcase/docs/how-to-release.md

       - Replace the versions of the `All changes` link with the previous and current tags e.g. `v1.11.3...v.1.12.0`
       - In the `Added`, `Removed`, and `Fixed` sections, always link in this order: Issue > PR > Commit
       - An easy way to get a comprehensive list of these changes is by searching on the `All changes` diff for the terms `Merged` and ` and `.
 The second term will reveal merges by more than one author which indicate a "squash merge".
-      - To make it easy for another person to review the changes, the list of items should be sorted in the same order as they've been closed
+      - To make it easy for another person to review the changes, the list of items should be sorted in the same order as they've been closed or merged

 3. Once the release information has been completed, click on the `Publish release` button.

     GitHub will create a tag from the selected branch

-4. Go to your releases workspace and sync your local repo with `git pull`
+4. Go to your release workspace and sync your local repo with `git pull`

     You should see a message telling you about the new tag GitHub has created for your release

-5. Check out the tag with `git checkout vx.y.z`. (replace x.y.z with the actual numbers you've used in step 2)
-5. Check out the tag with `git checkout vx.y.z`. (replace x.y.z with the actual numbers you've used in step 2)
+5. Check out the tag with `git checkout vx.y.z`. (replace x.y.z with the actual numbers you used in step 2)

     Git should announce that you're on a `detached HEAD`.
 That's OK.